Pal2000/Simulation-Project/README.md

 * Priority of Queue 2 has lower priority than in Queue 1.

-Suppose Queue 1 is empty and currently process from Queue 2 is being executed.
+Let suppose Queue 1 is empty and currently process from Queue 2 is being executed.
 Now, If at this time a new process arrives then new process will be part of Queue 1.
 So, new process should be scheduled as Queue 1 has higher priority than Queue 2.
 Again after Queue 1 becomes empty Queue 2 will resume execution.